These eight facts about sleep dogs want you to know will help you better understand your canine companion.

 Dogs denied adequate levels of sleep often pay the consequences under the form of behavioral problems and impaired learning abilities, explains veterinarian Dr. H. Ellen Whiteley in the book "Understanding and Training Your Dog Or Puppy."

 Want a dog who likes to hit the snooze button?
-Perhaps try going with one of those giant dog breeds.
+Perhaps try going with one of these giant dog breeds.

 "Some very large breeds of dogs, like Newfoundlands, Saint Bernards, and mastiffs, often spend a great deal of their lives sleeping---perhaps up to sixteen or even eighteen hours a day. " ~Stanley Coren